ulrikstrid/ligo/gitlab-pages/docs/language-basics/math-numbers-tez.md

 title: Math, Numbers & Tez
 ---

-LIGO offers three built-in numerical types, and those are `int`, `nat` and `tez`.
+LIGO offers three built-in numerical types: `int`, `nat` and `tez`.

 ## Addition

-Addition in ligo is acomplished by using the `+` operator, however some type constraints apply, for example you can't add `tez + nat`.
+Addition in ligo is acomplished by using the `+` operator.
+Some type constraints apply; for example you can't add `tez + nat`.

-In the following example you can find a series of arithmetic operations including various numerical types, however some bits of the following example wouldn't compile, because adding an `int` with a `nat` produces an `int`, not a `nat`, similiar rules apply for `tez`:
+In the following example you can find a series of arithmetic operations, including various numerical types.
+However, some bits of the example won't compile because adding an `int` to a `nat` produces an `int`, not a `nat`.
+Similiar rules apply for `tez`:

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Pascaligo-->